 Dialogue – beyond the roles

-To converse and to conduct a dialog in a group, to make decisions in a counsel, to find one’s own vision and to overcome inner barriers that are a hindrance to a desired development are skills that have been practised by mankind for thousands of years.
+To converse and to conduct a dialog in a group, to make decisions in a council, to find one’s own vision and to overcome inner barriers that are a hindrance to the desired development are skills that have been practiced by mankind for thousands of years.
 We go to this ancient knowledge and wisdom and incorporate it in our programs.

 The aim is to use “learning and thinking together” to establish a new effective creative behavior, which we will take back to the place where we work.

 The ability to innovate, flexibility and the joy of life give us the strength to live in a society in constant change as well as the strength to play a creative role in changing the organization.

 Our fundamental idea is that nature is our best teacher in a world in constant change.
 The coordinating principle of nature is relationships during change.
 Life makes use of this chaos to create functional solutions.
 Life itself is formed around identity.
 Every living creature acts to preserve itself and to develop.
 Identity is a filter every organism uses to make the world understandable.
 New information, new relations, changing environments – everything is interpreted through the filter of identity.
 Every organism creates new rules and exceptions and interprets the rules anew.
 When living organisms get together, systems are created that give the individual more possibilities and greater freedom.
 That is why life organizes itself, why it seeks out systems so that everything can flourish.
 Constant and fast change is the only thing that is constant.

 Naturally, learning involves the risk of making mistakes when we try to do something we haven’t done before.
 Anyone who wants to learn juggling has to reckon on dropping the first few balls.
 That is why you need to create a secure and comfortable learning space where people will feel free to try out that new way of doing something.

 The scene, the laboratory or the workshop has to be designed so as to create these conditions.